CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 ***Add a custom initiative to your subscription***

-1. In the search box located on the top of the Azure Portal page, search for **Security Center** and click on it.
+1. In the search box located on the top of the Azure Portal page, search for **Microsoft Defender for Cloud** and click on it.

 2. In Microsoft Defender for Cloud blade and Click on the **Getting started (1)** from the left pane.
 Click on the **Install agents (2)** tab, Click on **Pricing & settings page (4)**.